pualv/image-slider/README.md

 It will automatically cycle through all images inside the div '.slider_wrapper'.
 Nothing else needs doing.
 (Name of image wrapper can be changed in variable set up at top of code.)

 The size of the wrapper is taken from the size of the first image.
-Therefor all images should be the same size.
+Therefore all images should be the same size.

 --- Code stuff ---

 The transitions are done using css translate, attaching and removing the appropriate classes as required.

-** Currently this only has the webkit vendor prefix. **

 Images are first loaded into an array.